Need pest help? Save $50 on your first recurring service today with code GET50

 What Orkin Does

-Depending on your specific situation, the Orkin PMP will employ both non-chemical and chemical methods.
-Non-chemical methods are not only effective, but also result in the need to use fewer chemical methods to achieve control.
-Some effective non-chemical control procedures your PMP will recommend include:
+Depending on your specific situation, the Orkin Pro will employ both non-chemical and chemical methods.
+Non-chemical methods are effective and also result in the need to use fewer chemical methods to achieve control.
+Some effective non-chemical mouse control procedures your exterminator will recommend include:

 Exclusion and sealing off sites that allow mice to enter a structure.
-Your PMP will seal openings greater than ¼-inch using screen, flashing, door sweeps, heavy-duty sealants and other exclusion materials.
-Keeping mice out of the structure is not always a simple project; however, exclusion is the single, best long-term way to deal with mice problems.
+Your rodent exterminator will seal openings greater than ¼-inch using screen, flashing, door sweeps, heavy-duty sealants, and other exclusion materials.
+Keeping mice out of the structure is not always a simple project; however, the exclusion is the single, best long-term way to deal with mice problems.

-Your PMP will recommend using both inside and outside sanitation measures to help minimize available food and water that attracts and supports a mouse population.
-Also, your PMP will recommend removing vegetation, debris or clutter that creates hiding places mice can use as harborage sites.
+Your Orkin Pro will recommend using both inside and outside sanitation measures to help minimize available food and water that attracts and supports a mouse population.
+Also, your exterminator will recommend removing vegetation, debris, or clutter that creates hiding places mice can use as harborage sites.

-One final thing you should keep in mind – don’t procrastinate when you see signs of a mouse problem.
-The female house mouse is a very prolific animal.
-So, if you wait too long to start control measures, a few of them can quickly become a large infestation.
+One final thing you should remember is don’t procrastinate when you see signs of a mouse problem as mice can reproduce very quickly.
+So, if you wait too long to start control measures, a few mice can quickly become a large infestation.
 For help preventing and getting rid of mice infestations, call your local Orkin branch.

 Behavior, Diet & Habits